recordingpreservation/nrpf-website/SITE-DOCUMENTATION.md

 - The episode embed code is automatically pulled from `podcast-soundfiles.json` based on the `episode_number`
 - No need to create separate include files for episode players
 - The floated image should be episode-specific promo art if available
+- if using the above text directly, remove the "raw" tags that are inserted to make the text display correctly in this guide

 ---